 Q. How do I treat the exterior of my outdoor barrel sauna?

 You really don’t have to treat it.
-Over time the lumber will weather naturally as a result of sun and rain, but this doesn’t harm the wood or impair the sauna’s performance.
+Over time the Western Red Cedar will weather naturally as a result of sun and rain, but this doesn’t harm the wood or impair the sauna’s performance.
 But if you wish to retain the natural colour of the wood, you can apply a stain with a UV inhibitor that resists weathering.
 Your local paint professional can help you pick the right one.
 Note: never treat the interior of the room, and never apply paint or varnish to the exterior.

 Q. Can an outdoor barrel sauna go indoors?

 Yes.
 Our barrel saunas are designed with the outdoors in mind; the barrel shape sheds water and moisture, and the Western Red Cedar is weather-resistant.
 But it works equally as well indoors as it does outdoors.

 Q. What sort of ongoing maintenance is required?

 Very little, actually.
 If you purchased an outdoor barrel sauna, you may need to tighten the bands or add additional filler staves after a period of time, usually within the first few months.
 Depending on the humidity and weather conditions in your area, the wood will either shrink or expand based on the amount of moisture absorption.
 The desired effect is to have the wood expand into the bands.
 To keep the inside clean, you can periodically scrub the floor or benches with a mild solution of water and baking soda.